davebenson/doom4-walkthrough/README.md

 ## Mission 8: Fight:  The BFG Labs Access Hallway

 Now, go forward into the ring of labs in the BFG complex.
-Get a big gun out and shoot 5 Possessed Soldiers, 2 Shielded Soldier, and 1 Cyber-Mancubus.
+Get a big gun out and shoot 5 Possessed Soldiers, 2 Possessed Securities, and 1 Cyber-Mancubus.

 I usually use a super-shotgun to start, then a mix of rockets and gauss cannon to finish the Cyber-Mancubus.